How to use an email signature manager in the employee onboarding process

-The good news is that onboarding processes are highly repeatable and predictable, and there is plenty of best practice out there to follow.
-However, as the list above shows, the onboarding process adds a significant workload to the IT department both directly and indirectly.
-Ultimately, IT professionals want employee onboarding to be as automated as possible in order to alleviate this pressure and ensure that each employee can be onboarded quickly and successfully.
+The good news at least is that onboarding processes are highly repeatable and predictable, and there’s plenty of best practice out there to follow.
+However, as the list above shows, onboarding adds significant workload onto the IT department both directly and indirectly.
+Ultimately, IT professionals want employee onboarding to be as automated as possible in order to alleviate this pressure and ensure that each employee can be onboarding quickly and successfully.

 The 80/20 rule of IT operations vs. IT innovations